I'm currently available for work starting September 1st, 2016.

 2018 Update: New site and app designs will be launching soon(tm).
 Stay tuned!

-If you were me, then you’d immediately log onto GoDaddy and see if there’s a domain name available for a possible solution.
+If you were me, then you’d immediately log onto Namecheap and see if there’s a domain name available for a possible solution.
 Yeah, I have an addiction.

 If I ever find a painful problem in my life, I immediately throw up a landing page or something to see if it’s something people would pay for a solution (All My Macros is another good example, but that’s a story for another time).